Setting Limits with Toddlers

 But, you say, it is wildly challenging for parents to handle all this intensity!
 You are right.
 Toddlerhood is the time many parents lose track of the best self they thought they’d always be with their children.
 With the strain of long work days, seemingly endless days alone with young children, a lack time for self-care and the company of fellow parents, our reserves for our children’s struggles can be distressingly low.
 Let’s be honest, if you have a toddler, you know a lot about big emotions: theirs, of course, but yours too.

 For parents to set limits with this kind of loving attention, we need to refill the tank of our own well-being.
 We, too, need to be listened to.
-And this is what I’ve been attempting to do for the past 15 years with my moms’ groups: create community for new parents to share their biggest feelings about the work of parenting and – because it informs so much – what it was like to be a young person themselves.
+And this is what I’ve been attempting to do for the past decade and a half with my moms groups: create community for new parents to share their biggest feelings about the work of parenting and – because it informs so much – what it was like to be a young person themselves.

 Exhausted as I was coming off two births, I was immensely grateful April and Patricia had gathered the troops.
 I believe we all deepened the well of parenting reserves as we headed back to the delights and challenges of family life. — Mary Esther Malloy